 - Understand why a common vocabulary is so urgent and learn about the risks of not having one

 - Hear ideas for building a common vocabulary, associated challenges, and best practices

 - Be inspired to build a common vocabulary in your own organization

 Len Silverston is a best-selling author, consultant, and speaker with over 30 years of experience integrating organizations’ information, systems, and people.
-He is a thought leader in data modeling, data management, and the human dynamics of integrating information.
-Well known for his "Universal Data Models," these re-usable models help to develop higher quality data models in less time.
-He authored "The Data Model Resource Book series" (Volumes 1, 2, and 3), which describe hundreds of reusable data models.
-The volume 1 book was rated #12 on the Computer Literacy Best Seller, and there are Chinese and Korean translations in the series.
+He is a thought leader in data modeling, data management, and the human dynamics of integrating information, and is well-known for his "Universal Data Models" – reusable models that help to develop higher-quality data models in less time.
+He authored "The Data Model Resource Book" (volumes 1, 2, and 3), which describes hundreds of reusable data models.
+The volume 1 book was rated No. 12 on the Computer Literacy Best Seller List, and there are Chinese and Korean translations in the series.
 He is the winner of the DAMA International Professional Achievement Award for 2004 and the DAMA International Community Award for 2006.
-He has received the highest speaker rating for numerous DAMA and other International conferences.
+He has received the highest speaker rating for numerous DAMA events and other international conferences.
 Mr. Silverston's company provides consulting, training, publications, and software to enable information integration.

 Dr. Thomas C. Redman, “the Data Doc,” President of Data Quality Solutions, helps start-ups and multinationals, senior executives, Chief Data Officers, and leaders buried deep in their organizations chart their courses to data-driven futures, with special emphasis on quality and analytics.
 Tom’s most important article is “Data’s Credibility Problem” (Harvard Business Review, December 2013).
 He has a Ph.D. in Statistics and two patents.